-Following a hip replacement you may begin cycling on a stationary bike six weeks after your operation, and begin using light weights on your legs.
-You should begin with low weights and gradually increase them.
+Following a knee replacement you may begin cycling on a stationary bike or floor-pedals as soon as possible, without any resistance, for six weeks.
+After six weeks you can begin using light weights on your legs; you should begin with low weights and gradually increase them.

 Always check with your physiotherapist prior to beginning weights or gym work.

-It is not advisable to do any regular jogging, running or jumping activities after your surgery, particularly for the first three months following surgery - it is still best to check with your surgeon regarding returning to impact sports as they will cause your hip replacement to wear more quickly.
+It is not advisable to do any jogging, running or jumping activities after your surgery, particularly for the first three months following your surgery.
+It is still best to check with your surgeon regarding returning to impact sports as they will cause your knee replacement to wear more quickly.